 Laying a strong foundation is key.
 Here’s a deeper dive into cultivating commendable credit habits.

-• Timely payments: Payment history accounts for a significant portion of your credit score.
-Ensuring consistent, on-time payments boosts your credit score and establishes trust with lenders.
+- Timely payments: Payment history accounts for a significant portion of your credit score.
+Consistently making your payments on time boosts your credit scores and establishes trust with lenders.
 Automating payments or setting reminders can help keep you on track.

-• Credit mix: Diversification isn’t just for investments.
+- Credit mix: Diversification isn’t just for investments.
 Lenders like to see that you can manage different types of credit responsibly.
-While not essential, having a mix can give your score a slight boost.
-But remember, only open new credit when necessary.
+While not essential, having a mix can give your credit scores a slight boost.
+But remember, only open credit accounts when necessary.

 Potential Pitfalls to Avoid